dotnet/core-setup/Documentation/design-docs/host-error-codes.md

 * `InvalidArgFailure` (`0x80008081`) - One of the specified arguments for the operation is invalid.
 This is used in a lot of places in the hosting layer.

 * `CoreHostLibLoadFailure` (`0x80008082`) - There was a failure loading a dependent library.
 If any of the hosting components calls `LoadLibrary`/`dlopen` on a dependent library and the call fails, this error code is returned.
 The most common case for this failure is if the dependent library is missing some of its dependencies (for example the necessary CRT is missing on the machine), likely corrupt or incomplete install.
 This error code is also returned from `corehost_resolve_component_dependencies` if it's called on a `hostpolicy` which has not been initialized via the hosting layer.
-This would typically happen if `coreclr` is loaded directly without hosting layer and then `AssemblyDependencyResolver` is used (which is unsupported scenario).
+This would typically happen if `coreclr` is loaded directly without the hosting layer and then `AssemblyDependencyResolver` is used (which is an unsupported scenario).

 * `CoreHostLibMissingFailure` (`0x80008083`) - One of the dependent libraries is missing.
 Typically when the `hostfxr`, `hostpolicy` or `coreclr` dynamic libraries are not present in the expected locations.
 Probably means corrupted or incomplete installation.